 PART 1 – EXECUTIVE SUMMARY

 People use the term ‘blockchain technology’ to mean different things, and it can be confusing.
-Sometimes they are talking about The Bitcoin Blockchain, sometimes it’s other virtual currencies or digital tokens, sometimes it’s smart contracts.
+Sometimes they are talking about The Bitcoin Blockchain, sometimes it’s The Ethereum Blockchain, sometimes it’s other virtual currencies or digital tokens, sometimes it’s smart contracts.
 Most of the time though, they are talking about distributed ledgers, i.e. a list of transactions that is replicated across a number of computers, rather than being stored on a central server.

 The common themes seem to be a data store which: